deckardai/dcode/README.md

     dcode:///some_pretty_specific/filename.js

-If the path is not unique enough (like README), add the repo name between the slashes:
+If the path is not unique enough (like main.js), add the repo name between the slashes:

     dcode://my_project/main.js